Page 2 of 2

 “We still use his hummus and focaccia recipes to this day,” owner Kendra Feather says.
 “He was a great cook, even-tempered. … We got all A-plus reviews that first year we opened.
 I owe him a lot.”

-Label head Van Arman says Alverson’s band was the first on Jagjaguwar to get international attention, leading to their distribution deal: “It wouldn’t feel right if [the label] wasn’t involved on some level with whatever Rick is creating [today].”
+Label head Van Arman says Alverson’s band was the first on Jagjaguwar to get international attention, leading to a distribution deal: “It wouldn’t feel right if [the label] wasn’t involved on some level with whatever Rick is creating [today].”

 Courtney Bowles, who played drums and glockenspiel for Spokane, dated Alverson for 13 years and co-produced his first two films.
 They remain close friends.